emsejournal/openscience/registered-reports_MSR_CFP.md

 ## Submissions
 EasyChair will be used to handle Phase 1 reviews and feedback/rebuttal.
 EMSE's EditorialManager system will be used for the Phase 2 submissions, with OSF managing the registration.
 Reviews from Phase 1 will be shared with the Phase 2 reviewers.

+### Submission Details
+Submissions should follow the [ACM Conference Proceedings Formatting Guidelines](https://www.acm.org/publications/proceedings-template ).
+LaTeX users must use the provided acmart.cls and ACM-Reference-Format.bst without modification, enable the conference format in the preamble of the document (i.e., \documentclass[sigconf,review]{acmart}), and use the ACM reference format for the bibliography (i.e., \bibliographystyle{ACM-Reference-Format}).
+The review option adds line numbers, thereby allowing referees to refer to specific lines in their comments.

+Follow the template requested in [the author's guide to MSR RR submissions](msr_rr_cfp.md).

+Page limit is 4 pages including references.

+Review will be unblinded or single blind.
+There will be a light-weight rebuttal phase, in which authors have the opportunity to clarify unclear parts of the report.
+However, the rebuttal is not there to make changes to the experimental design.

 ## FAQ
 Q. *How will self-plagiarism be handled?* <br/>